Fish and Wildlife Service, Interior.

 If the proposed Plan is approved and the permit issued, take authorization of covered listed wildlife species would be effective at the time of permit issuance.
 Take of the currently non-listed covered wildlife species would be authorized concurrent with the species' listing under the ESA, should they be listed during the duration of the permit.
 Collectively, the 28 listed and unlisted species are referred to as the “covered species” in the Plan.

 The applicants propose to minimize and mitigate the effects to covered species associated with the covered activities by participating in the Plan.
-The proposed Plan is intended to be a comprehensive and multi-jurisdictional document, providing for regional species conservation and habitat planning, while allowing the prospective permittees to better manage anticipated growth and development.
+The proposed Plan is intended to be a comprehensive and multi-jurisdictional document, providing for regional species conservation and habitat planning, while allowing the prospective permittees to better manage Start Printed Page 10783anticipated growth and development.
 The proposed Plan also is intended to provide a coordinated process for permitting and mitigating the take of covered species as an alternative to the current project-by-project approach.

 In order to define a reasonable range of expected growth, the proposed Plan defines two permit areas: the initial urban development area and the maximum urban development area.
 Although the initial and maximum urban development areas bound the range of the proposed permit area, the final permit area may lie somewhere in between, depending on local land use decisions that occur during the proposed 30-year permit term.
 The proposed Plan, therefore, encompasses a range of alternative permit areas.
 Both the initial and maximum urban development areas are based on current general plans of the local jurisdictions.